 More than 1000 reports of mesh complications with transvaginal mesh implants referenced in the FDA notification raised concerns about the adequacy of training, and the ability to prevent complications.
 In February 2009, the FDA advised clinicians using transvaginal mesh implants for pelvic organ prolapse and stress urinary incontinence that the clinicians should: (1) obtain specialized training, (2) be aware of adverse events associated with a transvaginal mesh implant, (3) inform patients of risks and treatment options, and (4) provide patients with the product labeling.
 Since this warning, thousands of women have brought product liability actions for injuries arising from the use of transvaginal mesh.

-Joe Lyon is a highly-rated Ohio medical device lawyer representing women throughout the United States who have been injured by transvaginal mesh implants.
+Joe Lyon is a highly-rated Cincinnati recall lawyer and Ohio medical device lawyer representing plaintiffs throughout the United States who have been injured by transvaginal mesh implants.
 If you have questions whether in injury was caused by a transvaginal mesh implant or the state of the national medical device litigation, please call for a free and confidential consultation.

 The complications and side effects possibly related to defects in the pelvic mesh.
 The side effects include: